 On OpaVote Poll creates a voting page where anyone with the address of the voting page can vote.
 Low security techniques (cookies) are used to prevent people from voting more than once.
-If you need higher security, you should an OpaVote Election instead.
+If you need higher security, you should use an OpaVote Election instead.

 A Poll proceeds as follows: